“My time at Stanford has centered around a development in image-making that I think is more significant than the invention of photography…”

 While there is already enormous bias in the images that we see around the world, we, as humans, have the capacity to critique our own views and try to expand our own “training sets” to challenge our visual stereotypes.
 While AI itself will not have the same capacity for self-reflection, the real question is whether its programmers and creators will make room for these debates.
 The basic challenges faced by AI vision will have wide-reaching consequences.
 For example, imagine the first time a self-driving car has to choose between two children who have run out into the road, one white and one black.
 If the computer “sees” the black child as a small animal, due to the bias of the training sets it has been given, its choice will be clear.

-To be clear, photography is just one field among many that will be deeply shaken up in the years to come.
+It should be underlined that photography is just one field among many that will be deeply shaken up in the years to come.
 Indeed, there is a great deal of anxiety across a range of human endeavors where AI is rapidly breaking ground.
 From the trivial or curious (winning at chess and Go, attempting cooking, churning out sports recaps), to the unsettling (writing poetry and novels, translating with increasing efficacy and grace, inventing new musical sounds, or producing screenplays complete with demographic-data-sourced, crowd-pleasing twists), and even tackling the final frontier—love, it is clear that an artificially intelligent future has arrived in the present.

 But even as it concerns the humble medium of photography, the changes will be no less drastic and, I think, wide-reaching.
 One history of the medium, as put into motion by pioneers such as Niépce and Daguerre, will carry on as long as humans are making and looking at pictures.
 But an important new realm of image-making and consuming is opening up, and Paglen’s work insists that we look deeply into the computers’ way of seeing and extract this vision from the field of the invisible while there is still room for debate.
 This is not an issue exclusively for photographers or image-making professionals to take on: given how much we will all depend on our machines’ views of tomorrow’s world, we would all do well to heed Paglen’s call and take a closer look today.